-The WTP is not coping with the required demand and is only producing $9M\ell/day$.
-This can also be attributed to the unprecedented real water losses being experienced in the water supply scheme.
+The WTP is not able to supply the required demand and is only producing 6Ml/day (January 2023).
+This reduced supply can be attributed to loadshedding and to the unprecedented real water losses being experienced in the water supply scheme.
 The current bottleneck at the Vants Drift WTP is the high lift pumping system, including the electrical components.
-A dedicated Business Plan is being prepared by the WSA to allow the WTP to pump the full allocation of 14 $M\ell/day$ to the Nqutu Supply Areas.
+A dedicated Business Plan is being prepared by the WSA to allow the WTP to pump the full allocation of 14 Ml/day to the Nqutu Supply Areas.
+Two new clarifiers are being constructed in 2022/2023, as well as a new rising main between the two 10 Ml/day town reservoirs of Nqutu (with new pumps).
+Four new raw water low lift pumps have been installed during 2022 (5 Ml/day each).
+The filters are now the bottleneck at the plant.
 The water source (Buffalo River) is a challenge during the Winter months and there is thus a need for storage/dams in the area of Vants Drift.
 These shortcomings are all discussed in detail within the Section 14.5 below (Recommendations).